Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 be specified if otherwise.

-Note that while this document provides specific protocol messages and the way that those messages should be encoded, it does not require the use of a specific transport protocol.
+Note that while this document provides specific protocol messages and the way that those messages would be encoded, it does not require the use of a specific transport protocol.
 This is intended to allow applications to layer KT on top of whatever transport protocol their application already uses.
 In particular, this allows applications to continue relying on their existing access control system.